zacharygriffee/bring-your-own-storage-utilities/readme.md

 you can adapt your source storage for it.

 # API
+####`import * as BYOSU from "bring-your-own-storage-utilities"`
+Currently, the `deploy` requires a wasm file to be coupled with the javascript code.
+So the minified version of `bring-your-own-storage-utilities` will need that coupled.
+I am working on a way to embed it into the minified version.

 ## `Find`
+####`import * as Find from "bring-your-own-storage-utilities/find"`

 The find api functions mainly finding stuff in the source storage or making it easier to find stuff.